Tax is certain, and there’s no avoiding it.

-Tax is certain, and there's no avoiding it.
+While you need to consider the impact of tax when planning your retirement savings strategy, it shouldn’t be your primary concern.
 That said, it needs to be factored in both while saving for retirement, and during retirement, given the different tax treatment of those two scenarios.

 Broadly speaking, the taxation process can be summed up as "exempt-exempt-tax", consistent with regulations in many countries globally.
 You are exempt from tax on contributions made while saving for retirement (up to certain limits), and you are exempt from gains on the investments while you are saving, but you are subject to income tax upon retirement as you draw down your savings.

 Retirement savings vehicles

 The key retirement-savings vehicles are retirement annuities and pension or provident funds.
 The main difference between these products is that the latter are employer-provided and are typically mandated in most large businesses.
 Retirement annuities are typically used by self-employed individuals, employees in organisations that don’t offer a pension or provident fund, and those who want to increase their retirement savings.